 There is an emerging trend in road casualties involving people aged 65 and over.

-Road Safety Seminars for Mature Drivers
+Road Safety Presentations for Mature Drivers

-The seminar covers general road safety advice, including motorway driving, motorway breakdowns, Smart motorways, and eco driving, as well as topics specific to this age group, such as decline in peripheral vision, reduced mobility and impairment through prescribed drugs.
+We have developed two short video presentations that cover general road safety advice, including motorway driving, motorway breakdowns, Smart motorways, and eco driving, as well as topics specific to this age group, such as decline in peripheral vision, reduced mobility and impairment through prescribed drugs.

 To obtain more qualitative data, focus groups for road users aged 65+ were held in April 2017.
 Although there are some additional issues as we age, many drivers in this age group recognise these changes and self -regulate by avoiding certain driving situations, such as driving at night, during rush hour or on certain types of road.